In this post, we’ll take a close look at what to consider when companies look for offshore software development

 What Is Outsourcing?

-Outsourcing means delegating a portion of business operations or a process to a third-party.
+Outsourcing means delegating a portion of business operations or processes to a third party.
 Most outsourced processes revolve around non-essential, peripheral activities.
 While it’s often associated with commissioning work to an overseas partner, the outsourcing company’s location can be the same as the company looking to hire.

 According to Statista, in 2018, the global outsourcing market reached $85.6 billion.

 Accounting and IT services are the two most outsourced business operations at small businesses, as Clutch reported.
 Another popular area is specialist services.
 An example is Live Chat outsourcing, which is the basic method of customer support for many companies.

 Benefits of Outsourcing

 Outsourcing is a tested strategy to improve operations.
-Big companies and small businesses turn to outsource to reap the benefits of this approach.
+Big companies and small businesses turn to outsourcing to reap the benefits of this approach.
 A 2016 Deloitte survey found the main reasons why companies outsource:

 - 59%—reduce costs